ZaynulAbiden/To-Do-App-JavaScript/README.md

-# To-Do-App-JavaScript
-Simple To Do List Maker using HTML and JS.
+A To Do App using HTML & Js
+User should be able to add item in list
+When click on mark done item should be strikethrough When click on cross it should delete item from list